 I’m going to take you through some of the items that gardeners will find useful and exciting and might not be buying for themselves.
 Also some of the best items that I can recommend after many years of trialing garden products and gardening gifts myself.
 There are also many more items showcased in the Lovely Greens Amazon shop.

-Useful Christmas Gardening Gifts that they’ll LOVE
+Useful Gardening Gifts for Christmas

 People who garden tend to have a practical side.
 We need tools that last, ways to organize the garden and our seeds, and items that make gardening easier and more bountiful.
-Here are some top picks that make great Christmas gardening gifts that hit the mark:
+Here are some top picks that make great Christmas gardening gifts that hit the mark.

-- This organizer for organizing seeds.
-It’s absolutely genius!
+- This seed organizer is absolutely genius!

 - A magic rust remover for garden tools.
 ESSENTIAL & most people don’t have one.

-- A Plantsurge water magnetizer for bigger and healthier plants: USA / UK
+- A PlantSurge water magnetizer for bigger and healthier plants: USA / UK

 - Coffee flask for warm drinks while working outside